adyavanapalli/OSTEP/homework/06/README.md

 The time it takes to perform a zero byte read (a system call) from `/dev/zero` is approximately `5x10^-7` seconds.
 This was discovered in the program [here](src/time_system_call.c).

+The time it takes to perform a context switch, simulated through running two processes that communicate with each other through UNIX pipes, is approximately `3.5x10^-6` seconds.
+This was discovered in the program [here](src/time_context_switch.c).
+Since there are two system calls within the timing code, if we use the previous estimate of a system call, it implies that 3.5 us is an overestimate; in fact, assuming two system calls, a context switch would likely only take 2.5 us.

+To check our answers against a more mature benchmark, we use the `lmbench` tool.

+The `lat_syscall` run with the `read` command returns `4.5x10^-7` which is roughly what we had calculated.

+The `lat_ctx` run with two processes returns `1.2x10^-6` which is within the order of magnitude that was calculated.